Jake Lingle: Reactions

 Lingle had initially been considered a martyr, and an immense crowd attended his funeral in the West Jackson Boulevard District, with mourners overflowing onto the street outside the Our Lady of Sorrows Basilica.

 However, once other journalists learned about Jake Lingle's association with mobsters and his gambling activity, they began questioning the Chicago Tribune about it.
 In response, the Tribune said that it had not been aware of Lingle's activities.
 However, Frank Wilson, an IRS agent, said Robert McCormick, who was the Tribune's proprietor, had arranged a meeting between Lingle and himself when he was investigating the Al Capone case, and claimed this proved that the Tribune knew about Jake Lingle's involvement with gangs.

 In popular culture

+The book Jake Lingle, or Chicago on the Spot by John Boettiger, published in October 1931 by E.P.
+Dutton & Co., gave a detailed account of the investigation into Lingle's killing and the resulting capture, trial and conviction of Leo Brothers.
+Boettiger, a fellow reporter for the Chicago Tribune, had known Lingle for ten years and was assigned by the paper to cover the story of his murder.

 The 1931 film The Finger Points was loosely based on Lingle's life and death, and starred Richard Barthelmess as the reporter, Fay Wray as his love interest, and Clark Gable as the gangster who corrupts him.

 In 1959, the Jake Lingle murder was dramatized on a television episode of The Untouchables titled "The Jake Lingle Killing," in which Lingle is portrayed by Herb Vigran.